 His wit, intelligence and eloquence have been highlighted many times throughout history.
 In one such case, a newspaper ran a selection of his sayings under the headline “Lincoln’s words carry lessons for today.

 The introduction to the article, published in Utah’s Salt Lake Tribune on February 13, 1951, read, “Many sayings and writings of Abraham Lincoln have a freshness and timeliness as they were occasioned by present-day conflicts and problems.”

 Two-thirds of a century later — and more than 150 years since the former President’s death — the man’s sayings remain as relevant as ever.
 Whether he’s discussing justice, or just offering insight into the human condition, his words deserve to be remembered.

-Here, we present a selection of Abraham Lincoln quotes from throughout his distinguished career, gathered from antique books.
+Here, we present many thought-provoking Abraham Lincoln quotes from throughout his distinguished career, as gathered from antique books.